Center of Mass Technique and Affine Geometry: The Space of Moment-like Maps and the Space of Weighty Points and Mass Dipoles

 \begin{proof} According to (\ref{moment is affine 2}), the value $P(O_2)$ of the map $P$ at a point $O_2\in L$ is equal to $v -\lambda (O_2-O_1)$.

 Conversely, the map $P$ defined by the formula $P(O_2)= v -\lambda (O_2-O_1)$ satisfies the assumption of the lemma. \end{proof}

-\begin{corollary} The vector space $M(L)$ is isomorphic to the direct sum $\overline L \oplus \mathbf k^1$ (an isomorphism is not canonical). \end{corollary}
+\begin{corollary} The vector space $M(L)$ is isomorphic to the direct sum $\overline L \oplus \bold k^1$ (an isomorphism is not canonical). \end{corollary}

 \begin{proof} Fix a point $O\in L$.
-The map $\tau_O :M(L)\to \overline L \oplus \mathbf k^1$ that sends a map $P\in M(L)$ to the pair $(P(O),\lambda_T (P))$ for each point $O\in L$, provides an isomorphism between $M(L)$ and $\overline L \oplus \mathbf k^1$.
+The map $\tau_O :M(L)\to \overline L \oplus \bold k^1$ that sends a map $P\in M(L)$ to the pair $(P(O),\lambda_T (P))$ for each point $O\in L$, provides an isomorphism between $M(L)$ and $\overline L \oplus \bold k^1$.
 This isomorphism depends on the point $O\in L$ and is not canonical. \end{proof}

-\begin{corollary} The dimension of the space $M(L)$ is equal to the dimension of the space $L$ plus one, i.e., the dimension $\dim_{\mathbf k} M(L)$ of the space $M(L)$ is equal to $\dim_{\mathbf k}\overline L + 1 = \dim_{\mathbf k} L+ 1$. \end{corollary}
+\begin{corollary} The dimension of the space $M(L)$ is equal to the dimension of the space $L$ plus one, i.e., the dimension $\dim_{\bold k} M(L)$ of the space $M(L)$ is equal to $\dim_{\bold k}\overline L + 1 = \dim_{\bold k} L+ 1$. \end{corollary}

-\begin{definition} Let $P\in M(L)$ be a map whose mass total is not equal to zero.
+\begin{definition} Let $P\in M(L)$ be a map whose total mass is not equal to zero.
 The {\sl center of mass of the map} $P$ is a point $O\in L$ at which the map $P$ vanishes, i.e., $P(O)=0$. \end{definition}

 \begin{definition} The {\sl normalized map} of a map $P\in M(L)$ whose total mass $\lambda$ is not equal to zero, is the map $\lambda^{-1} P$. \end{definition}

 \begin{lemma} A map $P\in M(L)$ with nonzero total mass $\lambda$ and the normalized map $\lambda^{-1}P$ vanish at the same point.
 The normalized map $\lambda^{-1} P$ has the total mass 1. \end{lemma}